wangsu-api/terraform-provider-wangsu/docs/resources/waap_ratelimit.md

 Required:

-- `match_type` (String) Match type.
-EQUAL:Equals,referer case sensitive
-NOT_EQUAL:Does not equal,referer case sensitive
-CONTAIN:Contains,referer case insensitive
-NOT_CONTAIN:Does not contains,referer case insensitive
-REGEX:Regex match,referer case insensitive
-NONE:Empty or non-existent
+- `match_type` (String) Match type.<br/>EQUAL: Equals, user agent case sensitive<br/>NOT_EQUAL: Does not equal, user agent case sensitive<br/>CONTAIN: Contains, user agent case insensitive<br/>NOT_CONTAIN: Does not Contains, user agent case insensitive<br/>NONE:Empty or non-existent<br/>REGEX: Regex match, user agent case insensitive<br/>NOT_REGEX: Regular does not match, user agent case insensitive<br/>START_WITH: Starts with, user agent case insensitive<br/>END_WITH: Ends with, user agent case insensitive<br/>WILDCARD: Wildcard matches, user agent case insensitive, * represents zero or more arbitrary characters, ? represents any single character<br/>NOT_WILDCARD: Wildcard does not match, user agent case insensitive, * represents zero or more arbitrary characters, ? represents any single character
-- `referer` (List of String) Referer.
-When the match type is regex match, only one value is allowed.
-Example: http://test.com.
+- `referer` (List of String) Referer.<br/>When the match type is REGEX/NOT_REGEX, only one value is allowed. <br/>Example: http://test.com.

 <a id="nestedblock--rate_limit_rule_condition--scheme_conditions"></a>